 In May 2004, the Corporation amended its General Bond Resolution and General Subordinate Lien Bond Resolution ("the Resolutions") to clarify that any failure to certify or assure that the State's payments are made to the City or its assignee has no impact on the Corporation's own bondholders; and that if any such act or omission were to occur with respect to any potential STARC bonds, that act or omission would not constitute an Event of Default with respect to the Corporation bonds.
 In June 2004, the Corporation's Trustee, The Bank of New York Mellon, notified the Corporation's bondholders of these amendments.

 (e) Adoption of New Accounting Pronouncements

-During the fiscal year ended March 31, 2019, the Corporation adopted the following new accounting standards issued by the GASB:
+During the fiscal year ended March 31, 2022, the Corporation did not adopt any new accounting standards issued by the GASB.